Tanya-garg10/Olist-E-Commerce-Data-Analytics-Gradient-Hackathon/README.md

 - Download the dataset from [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)
 - Place in `data/` directory or update `DATA_FILE` path in the notebook
 - The notebook reads from a single consolidated Excel file with all 9 sheets

----

-## 👥 Team Information

-**Team Name:** Hackangers
-**Hackathon:** Gradient Learnings Data Analytics Hackathon
-**Date:** September 2026

----

-## 🤖 AI Usage Disclosure

-This project used AI assistance (Kiro / Claude) for:
-- Notebook structure planning and section organization
-- Code scaffolding and chart formatting
-- Report and README drafting

-**All numerical findings were calculated directly from the actual dataset.** No results were fabricated or assumed.
-All business interpretations and recommendations reflect analysis of real data.

----

 ## 📄 License